-Wonder Woman is cool, but there will be so many little (and big) Wonder Women this Halloween.
-Here are some real-life wonder women to inspire your Halloween costumes.
-(And please read the note below about cultural appropriation.)
+Wonder Woman is cool (we love her!), but we can almost guarantee there will be so many Wonder Women this Halloween.
+Instead, go as something more unique: Here, we’ve compiled some real-life wonder women to inspire your costumes.

 How She Made History: Johnson is famous for her work as a human “calculator” for NASA.
 She calculated the path for the first American journey to space (Alan Shepard in 1961) and the numbers for the first American orbit around the Earth (John Glenn in 1962).
 In 2015, President Barack Obama awarded Johnson the Presidential Medal of Freedom, the nation’s highest civilian award.
 In 2016, the award-winning film, Hidden Figures, brought Johnson’s ground-breaking work into the national spotlight.